 The Rome Region was founded in 1993 and has 29 sisters living in 4 communities.
 It includes small communities of sisters who are living in the motherhouse that was founded in 1922, and in Barcellona, Sicily mission.
 The sisters are engaged in healthcare in Salvator Mundi International Hospital in Rome, in providing hospitality for pilgrims and guests in Villa Maria Guest House, and in pastoral work in hospitals, in parishes, with migrants and elderly people.
 Regional Superior is S. Barbara Bartkowski.

 Since 1912 there are sisters working in South Tyrol.
-Presently 20 sisters and one novice are belonging to the South Tyrolean Province and they are living in one community.
+Presently 21 sisters are belonging to the South Tyrolean Province and they are living in one community.
 The sisters are engaged in education and counseling of children and youth as well as pastoral work; care for elderly people; social work regarding AIDS; retreat and spiritual direction for youth and adults.
 The Province Superior is S. Edyta Grzesiuk.